 —David Knecht ’15

-Remote Field Course: Join Juniata’s Remote Field Course and learn geology, ecology, psychology, anthropology, physics, and other disciplines in various locations in the western U.S.
+Remote Field Course: Juniata’s Remote Field Course and learn geology, ecology, psychology, anthropology, physics, and other disciplines in various locations over 17 days in the western U.S.

-Internships: In the past two years, geology students from Juniata have interned at the Environmental Protection Agency, Lincoln Caverns, and the American Museum of Natural History in New York, N.Y.
+Internships: In the past two years, geology students from Juniata have interned at the Environmental Protection Agency, Lincoln Caverns, and the American Museum of Natural History in New York City.
 Several have also interned on summer undergraduate research projects with geology faculty.